fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 * Dialogs
     * line up ux and design to match overall look and feel
-    * potentially move roll dialog to a FormApp to allow for more robust dice pool builiding

 * Link conditions on sheet and status icons on the character sheet (adding a status from the token toggels it on the sheet and visa versa)

 * CSS optimization - convert current CSS structure to SASS based pre-processor for future ease of adjustment
     - underway

+* Refactor Actor sheets to clean up code and make it easier to maintain/add features

 ## Related Website
 - https://foundryvtt.com/